This is a topic from the SwordSearcher Bible Software help file.

 Include Paragraph Markers: When checked, pilcrows (¶) are included before verses that begin new paragraphs.
 (Paragraphs are according to the Scrivener Paragraph Bible, 1873.)

-Note that these settings do not affect text that is copied by marking text with the mouse.
+Note that the settings you choose here do not affect text that is copied by marking text with the mouse.
 In that case, the text is copied as it appears on the screen.
 The Verse Export Formatting options are applied when using the various Copy Verses functions in the software, such as when you right-click a verse in the Bible panel and select the Copy Verse item, or when using the Copy Verses function on the Edit menu or toolbar, or from the Copy Verse Widget.